4 Critical phases of a go-to-market strategy (Updated 2022)By Courtney Hinz

 - What will you offer your customers to help them use your product to its full capacity?

-- What resources/personnel will you need to develop these materials?
+- What resources and personnel will you need to develop these materials?
+Can you gather the necessary resources within the go-to-market timeline you’ve defined?

-- What tools/software will you need to offer this support?
+- What tools and software will you need to offer this support?
+Can you afford it?

 While all the questions to go through may seem overwhelming, they don’t all have to be dealt with at once.
-Furthermore, not all will apply to every startup, expansion, or product launch, and therefore some can probably be ignored.
+Furthermore, not all will apply to every startup, expansion, or product launch, and therefore some can probably be put aside as you define and develop your go-to-market activities.

 However, when all the applicable questions are tackled with thorough research and a willingness to adjust according to newfound knowledge, you can be confident that your new venture is on solid footing to succeed in whatever market you’re diving into.